Sutton, Kent: St Peter and St Paul's Church

 St Peter and St Paul’s is located along East Sutton Road and is in the far North East of Deanery, bordering on the parishes of the North Downs Deanery to the North, Sutton Valence to the West and Headcorn to the South.
 The church, which has been standing for 800 years, is the key feature of this small village, with services held every day from the Book of Common Prayer.
 Built in 1120 AD, the church was of vital importance to the local community.
 During the 9th century of King Alfred's reign in England, upon defeating the Vikings, he set about creating a new system of Christian learning that would reach illiterate people living in rural areas.
 The effects began to show in the 10th century, when Lords began to provide small chapels on their land where local people could use the services of a priest, laying the groundwork for the parish system".
 However, it was the Norman Conquest that ultimately defined the power of the church in England, whereby William the Conqueror implemented a country wide building project, encouraging the building of churches in all major towns and villages.
 This movement lead to the creation of the church in Sutton, which played a key role in community life, acting as a school, a market and an entertainment venue.

 Today, the church still plays a vital role within the community.
 Keeping in touch with the community spirit, the church offers services for both local people and families, whereby on every third Sunday of the month, occasions such as Father's Day are celebrated.
 Furthermore, the church supports local and international charities, such as Family Care, Christian Aid and USPG, carrying out fundraising activities such as sponsored cycle rides and summer parties.

 Transport

 Sutton lies in close proximity to two railway stations, Martin Mill and Walmer, both approximately 2.8 miles away.
 The stations situated along the South Eastern Railway Line, provide links to surrounding towns such as Dover, and Canterbury as well as the Capital City, London.

 Due to Sutton's remote location, the nearest major road is the A256, located 11 miles west of Sutton.
 This road which precedes to link to the A2 further south can be accessed by Forge Lane or Downs Road.
-The A2, which is located 8.8 miles south of Sutton, provides direct access between Dover and London, spanning across Kent from east to west.
-Upon reaching the town of Boughton, the A road transforms into the M2, which is then used to reach London for a significant distance of the journey, whereby upon reaching the outskirts of London, it transforms back into the A2.